 First Branch Ambulance Service is a 501c (3) Non-Profit Organization, providing exceptional pre-hospital emergency care for the residents of Chelsea, Tunbridge, & Washington, VT.
 For 34 years First Branch Ambulance has made it their mission to keep the costs to the tax payers as low as possible, and once again for 2018, First Branch Ambulance will have one of the lowest per-capita rates in the entire state.
-Currently First Branch has an active roster of 24 Vermont Licensed providers comprised of Critical Care Paramedics, Advanced Emergency Medical Technicians, Emergency Medical Technicians, and Emergency Medical Responders.
+Currently First Branch has an active roster of 23 Vermont and National Licensed providers comprised of Critical Care Paramedics, Advanced Emergency Medical Technicians, Emergency Medical Technicians, and Emergency Medical Responders.
 Every volunteer on our roster goes through rigorous training and continuing education to ensure First Branch Ambulance provides the highest level of pre-hospital emergency care.

 Unfortunately, having educated and committed volunteers is only half of the battle.
 Rising medical equipment costs can be astronomical and out of reach for most non-profit volunteer services.
 Without your help, our relentless efforts to maintain such an outstanding level of care would fail in comparison.